Climber.Org Driving Directions

 The Porcupine Creek trailhead (waypoint PORCUC) is roughly 6 miles west of Tenaya Lake on Hwy 120.

-Snow Flat, Olmsted Point, and Tenaya Lake (see also Hwy 120 Overview Map)
+Snow Flat, Olmsted Point, May Lake, and Tenaya Lake (see also Hwy 120 Overview Map)

 The Snow Flat parking area (waypoint SNOWFP) is the best way to reach the May Lake High Sierra Camp and Mt Hoffman.
 In summer, leave Hwy 120 at waypoint SNOWFJ to drive to the trailhead.
 In winter, or when hiking from Yosemite Valley, use the trail which crosses Hwy 120 in the middle of the hairpin turn just south of the side road to Snow Flat.